 1. A common feeling of ugh or dread upon realizing that technological progress and economic growth and development are the root of our predicament, not our way out.

 2. A name for the anxiety and fear called forth when living in a coronavirus era that triggers an economic depression.

 3. The mid-point between denial and regeneration . . . with or without us.

-2. A fearless reverence for life and relative equanimity even in the midst of abrupt climate change, a global pandemic, and collapse of both the health of the biosphere and business as usual.
+2. A fierce and fearless reverence for life and relative equanimity even in the midst of abrupt climate change, a global pandemic, and collapse of both the health of the biosphere and business as usual.

 3. Living meaningfully, compassionately, and courageously no matter what.